Amilla is an independent Maldivian resort, owned by the same family who up until recently owned Finolhu (which I visited in February 2019).

 As always in the Maldives, those who drink alcohol will invariably make a huge saving by opting for the Dine Around Inclusive package.
 The soft drinks here are particularly excellent too with organic Lavazza coffee served in all bars and restaurants as well as a huge menu of sodas and kombuchas made on site as part of the resort’s sustainability program.

-Depending on the season I may also be able to offer:
+Depending on the season and length of stay, we may also be able to offer:

 As with the majority of resorts in the Maldives, getting to Amilla requires a seaplane transfer from the International airport.